karthikakuthota06-cyber/karthik_files-exceptions-errors/README.md

      Reading file content:
      Line 1: This is a sample text file.
      Line 2: It contains multiple items.

    If the file is not present or found :
-     The eoutput would be :
+     The output would be :
        OSError: The file 'sample.txt' was not found.     # Using OS module.

 3. Task 2 is about adding or append the data which is taken from the user into the 'output.txt' file and display the data in the output.txt file.